Betrayal at House on the Hill: Reception

 David M. Ewalt comments on the 2010 version: "A horror-themed board game that's different every time you play.
 Players explore a haunted house until one goes crazy and tries to kill their friends.
 Randomized, secret scenarios provide surprising story lines and different rules for the killer each game.
 It's lots of fun, particularly if you're the murderous traitor."
 Reviewing the second edition, Michael Harrison of Wired.com said he enjoyed the game but found that some of the rules could be exploited to game-breaking effect.

-A board game review in The Wirecutter stated that the game is "too complex for beginners."
+A board game review in Wirecutter stated that the game is "too complex for beginners."

 In a review of Betrayal at House on the Hill in Black Gate, Andrew Zimmerman Jones said "What Betrayal at House on the Hill taught me was that the storytelling excitement of roleplaying can be captured within a box, with the added benefit of a lot less planning on the part of a gamemaster."